Mega-Fi/megafi-docs/landing/docs/hedge/pricing-models.md

 Chainlink aggregates from multiple providers with outlier detection.
 Circuit breakers prevent stale prices.

 **Do all strikes use the same IV?**
-Options created at-the-money at spot price.
 IV parameter is per-strategy, affecting all options from that strategy similarly.
+Options can be created at ATM or OTM strikes.

 **Can I see historical pricing?**
 Yes.
 All on-chain transactions are recorded.
-Query past premium values and Greeks via blockchain explorers or indexers.
+Query past premium values via blockchain explorers or indexers.

 **Why does my quote change?**
 Underlying price changes (via Chainlink updates) affect premiums.
 Request fresh quote if price moves.